blomstra/flarum-ext-spam-prevention/README.md

 - it scans for email addresses
 - it scans for links that aren't in the allow list
 - it identifies the language used against the language packs installed
+- it ignores elevated users (mods and admins)

 Where does it scan for spam?